-The National Centre of Excellence for Workplace Learning (NACE) was established in 2018 to help companies level-up workplace learning and capability development.
+The National Centre of Excellence for Workplace Learning (NACE), led by NYP was established in 2018 to help companies retain and build competencies through workplace learning to support business growth and strategies.

 When employees are able to apply deep skills, organisations are in a better position to respond to a rapidly-changing environment.
 NACE helps companies address challenges systematically and build the strengths within the companies so that they emerge stronger.